jhlee508/reduction-cuda/README.md

 # Optimizing Reduction using CUDA from Scratch
-A step-by-step optimization of reduction (sum) using CUDA to achieve near peak memory bandwidth.
+A step-by-step optimization of reduction (sum) using CUDA to achieve near GPU's peak memory bandwidth.

 ## Setup